tdelesio/htpmanager/README.md

 9. Spotifyd
 create a file in /etc/spotify.config

 [global]
 backend=pulseaudio

+pihole
+This is running in a separate docker-compose file.
+To start it:

+docker-compose -f pihole.yml -p pihole up -d

+You also need to pull up the pihole admin console and change the DNS to listen to all interfaces.
+Then you need to go into the router and point DNS to the pihole server ip.